This is a list of all Portuguese courses. For more information, see Spanish and Portuguese.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first-semester standing.

-First-year course in one semester; comprehending, speaking, reading, writing modern Portuguese; emphasis on speaking.
+First-year course in one semester; comprehending, speaking, reading, writing modern Portuguese; emphasis on speaking; previous knowledge of Portuguese not required.
 GE: World Languages Second Level Proficiency.

 Emphasis on oral and written skills; first in a series; no previous knowledge of Portuguese necessary.
 Recommendations: no previous study of Portuguese.
 GE: World Languages First Level Proficiency.